 Shutting the handle lets the attaching rod plunger down onto the valve body seat.
 The lower-down plunger stops water from the water line and opens the channel port.
 This permits the water in the vertical line to empty down.
 It also allows emptying the channel port into the persecuted stone channel bed.

-It requires roughly 45-60 seconds to finish on a 4ft bury yard hydrant.
+It requires roughly 45-60 seconds to finish on a 4ft buried yard hydrant.
 The channel port in the valve body is underneath the drain port.
 Yet, all water over that is released, and the chance of freezing is wiped out.

 What are the Hydrant Components?